dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 ## Internationalization (i18n)

 Now let's pivot to another unsolvable problem, i18n.
-This term encompasses a wide umbrella of problems, tools, and technologies for localizing applications so your site can be accessed by users in many different languages across the world.
+This term encompasses a wide umbrella of problems, tools, and technologies for localizing web pages so your site can be accessed by users in many different languages across the world.
 This is a complex problem for a number of different reasons, but let's stay focused on HTML rendering and whitespace.

-Ultimately, the process looks like this:
+Typically a site is localized through a process which looks something like this:

 1. A developer writes some form of HTML code:
     ```html